adelphimathcs/repoBuilder/README.md

 #How to use(on a *nix system)

 First make sure you have ruby installed(1.9.3+).
-If you are running a debian based OS you should be able to just run sudo apt-get install ruby.
+If you are running a debian based OS you should be able to just run `sudo apt-get install ruby`.
 If you are on windows go to this link and set up the installer [ruby](http://rubyinstaller.org/)

 After cloning the repo cd into the directory and run `gem install github_api`.
 After it is installed run the script `ruby repo.rb`.
 It takes in 3 command line args for simplicity as of right now.
 Also be sure to get your own client_id and client_secret by registering the app under your github account(Mine are kept private for security reasons).
 A tutorial for doing this can be found [here](https://developer.github.com/guides/basics-of-authentication/)